BlackJar72/CavernsOfEvil/README.md

 a previous working state, and has re-appeared randomly several times, and so this has been abandoned and the project itself deleted.

-These scripts make specific referenc to code not include here, including Fast Priority Queue by BlueRaja, and the the paid code assets Procedural Lightening and Final IK, all of which are separate from this project.

 ## About the Code

 The code is of varying quality.
 I'm generally proud of the level generation, both that ported from Doomlike Dungeons